stefaleon/SportsStore/README.md

 &nbsp;
 ### 00 Create an empty MVC Project

 * Create an empty project using the ASP.NET Core Web Application (.NET Core) template.
-Ensured that .NET Core and ASP.NET Core 2.0 are selected in the menus at the top of the dialog window.
+Ensure that .NET Core and ASP.NET Core 2.0 are selected in the menus at the top of the dialog window.